limex/TrackTrivia/README.md

 #FIXIT

-Show/hide maps:
+Show/hide Sites:

-1. Right click the earth icon,
+1. Right click the note icon,
 1. Select "Options"
 1. It might take some seconds for the popup to apear.
 Collecting all the data takes some time.
 1. Check/uncheck each map to show/hide it.